-Images of the Enterprise would be seen on the walls as V’Ger was analyzing the ship.
+Images of the Enterprise would be projected on the walls as V’Ger was analyzing the ship.
 Parts of walls would break apart like a flock of birds or a swarm of insects.

-The visual effects in the director’s edition of The Motion Picture, released in 2002, approximated this vision, but the original 1979 version looked far less impressive.
+The visual effects in 2001 Director’s Edition approximated this vision, but the original 1979 film looked less impressive.

-Brick Price, whose company, Brick Price Movie Miniatures, was brought in by Robert April on The Motion Picture, worked on the V’Ger model, or at least the early stages of it while Taylor served as art director.
+Brick Price,whose company Brick Price Movie Miniatures was brought in by Robert April on The Motion Picture, worked on the V’Ger model, or at least the early stages of it while Taylor was art director.

-The model they started on August 1978 looked like a cigar with a maw that opened up.
-They disliked the design, feeling it was too reminiscent of “The Doomsday Machine”, and there was already enough trouble with the script being similar to that episode and “The Changeling.”
+The model they started on in August 1978 looked like a cigar with a maw that opened up.
+They disliked the design, feeling it was too reminiscent of “The Doomsday Machine”, and there was already enough trouble with the script being similar to that episode and “The Changeling”.

 Taylor was an avid deco fan.
 That one might have been interesting had they gone with it.
 It would have had a bubble on it and the Voyager craft would have been on an island underneath one of those.
 The whole skin surface was sort of iridescent.
 But then Paramount decided to have miles and miles of white and not let people know what it looked like exactly.
 Ours was really bizarre and all convoluted with things hanging off it.
 So every time it changed hands it changed completely.
 Taylor’s original interior concept of V’Ger was extremely complex.
 You can see all sorts of actual light functions and all sorts of spheres representing the V’Ger concept of life.

 Taylor felt the changing of hands compromised the design.
 “We had built test pieces and had done extensive tests of processes we were going to use when we finally began construction,” he said.
-But Douglas Trumbull, the movie’s director of “special photographic effects” (as VFX were called at the time) was unimpressed.
+But Douglas Trumbull, the movie’s director of “special photographic effects” (as VFX were called back then) was unimpressed.
 “I was told Trumbull described the exterior as a ‘weird fish’.”

 Trumbull was brought in by the studio with less than a year to finish the effects.
 He told The Hollywood Reporter in 2014 that Robert Abel and Associates — the company Taylor worked for — had made some fundamental mistakes by using technology that wasn’t ready for primetime.
-The company also had no motion-picture experience.
+They also had no motion-picture experience.
 A desperate Paramount gave Trumbull carte blanche.

-In this area all the work that the Abel studios had done was abandoned and the two teams set about developing entirely new concepts.
-Syd Mead was brought in, who worked with Dykstra to design a new version of the giant spacecraft, with Mead’s concepts having the biggest influence.
+The work that the Abel studios had done was abandoned, and the teams set out to develop entirely new concepts.
+Famed illustrators Robert T. McCall and Syd Mead were hired to design a new version of the giant spacecraft, with Mead’s concepts having the biggest influence.

-The model of V’Ger that they built was never seen in its entirety, but it was an incredible beast.
-It was sixty feet long and Dykstra remembered that even constructing it in time posed logistical problems:
+The model of V’Ger they built was never seen in its entirety, but it was an incredible beast, 60 feet long.
+Dykstra remembered that constructing it in time posed logistical problems:

 The situation was complicated because the camera had to record several passes over the model at slow speeds.
-Some of the passes took as long as eighteen hours and if the motors failed (which they often did), they had to be recorded again from scratch.
+Some of the passes took as long as 18 hours, and if the motors failed (which they often did) they had to be recorded again from the beginning.

-Trumbull’s team, handling the interior of V’Ger, considered several approaches — possibly using matte paintings or some kind of laser scanning effect — before settling on a conventional model.
-Most of the design work was done by Mead.
-His designs followed Trumbull’s brief, which called for six-sided symmetry.
+Trumbull’s team, handling the interior of V’Ger, considered several approaches — possibly using matte paintings or some kind of laser-scanning effect — before settling on a conventional model.

 The final effect — when V’Ger disappears leaving the Enterprise in orbit around Earth — was specially designed so that it only expanded horizontally, insuring that it could not be mistaken for a conventional explosion.